trimeche/Terraform_azure_aks/README.md

 A production-ready Kubernetes platform on Azure — built with Terraform, secured with WAF, and tested with a Node.js API.

-> Built for a Senior DevOps Engineer interview.
-Every resource is provisioned with code — zero manual clicks.

 > [!NOTE]
 > The demo uses a **Node.js API** for testing purposes — running on **$200 Azure free credits**.